An hour or so later, Bob and I walked into a 24-hour animal hospital toting a duck in a bag.

 Alone in the exam room, I assured Bob we would just make sure the duck was cared for.
 We used the wait time to christen him for their records.
 What should we call the little troublemaker?
 I thought of “Q,” the mischievous character from Star Trek.
 It seemed fitting.
 (You’d be forgiven for thinking “Q” was short for “Quack,” but as I found out, Muscovies are quackless ducks.)

-After the emergency veterinarian on duty joined us in the exam room, and the circumstances were explained to him around Q’s puzzling condition, we were told he would not be able to determine what was ailing the little duck since our DVM was not an avian/exotics vet.
-It could be poisoning, bacterial/viral/parasitic infection, something congenital, neurological, or broken bones.
-But euthanization was brought up as a standard option for this type of case.
-Odd.
-Wouldn’t it make sense to find out what is wrong before the little guy is irreversibly euthanized?
+The emergency vet on duty joined us.
+He told us he was not an avian/exotics specialist, so he couldn’t be sure what was ailing the little guy.
+It could be poisoning, infection, something congenital, neurological, broken bones… almost anything, really.
+Euthanization, apparently, was the standard option for this type of case.
+That seemed odd.
+Wouldn’t it make sense to find out what was wrong first?
 Q was not in distress and was alert.
-He was hydrated now, and had even eaten a good amount of dried corn with wheat and milo for dinner.
+He was hydrated now and had even eaten a good amount of dried corn with wheat and milo for dinner.
 It seemed like he just couldn’t get up.
-Luckily, he could be seen by an avian expert the next day if we were willing to come back.
+Luckily, an avian expert could see him the next day if we were willing to come back.

 “Q is going to be with us for a while.”

-Husband: “What does that mean exactly?”
+“What does that mean exactly?”

 “Q will need to be a permanent family member.”
 Then, without skipping a beat, I added the one thing I knew could sweeten the pot: “I know you’ve always wanted a dog.
 Now is the time to get one!”